A partnership between Foster Career Services & Foster Alumni Association

 You’ll find that your own career, too, can be enhanced by the time and effort you put into a mentoring relationship as you hone your coaching skills and become familiar with the new generation entering the workforce.

-• Expose your mentee to potential career opportunities (via research, informational interviews, job shadow, professional organizations and networks etc.).
+- Expose your mentee to potential career growth opportunities (via research, informational interviews, job shadow, professional organizations and networks etc.).

 How does the program work?

 Students will be matched with a mentor based on interest.
-Each mentor meets with their mentee for the duration of the Winter and Spring Quarters, meeting at least once per month.
-Mentors and mentees are also encouraged to attend the monthly program event centered around a professionalism and/or DEI topic.
+Each mentor meets with their mentee for the duration of November – May, meeting at least once per month.
+The cohort is encouraged to utilize the resources, such as the goals guidebook and articles provided on this platform to help with their mentorship.
+Mentors and mentees are also encouraged to attend the quarterly events to connect and build community.

 How are the mentorship meetings run?